-Of Course I Still Love You (OCISLY) is the east coast autonomous spaceport droneship (ASDS).
-Based out of Port Canaveral, Florida the droneship is a modified barge outfitted with a large landing platform, station-keeping thrusters and other equipment to allow SpaceX to land boosters at sea on high-velocity missions that don't carry enough fuel to allow for a return-to-launch-site landing.
+Of Course I Still Love You (OCISLY) is an autonomous spaceport droneship (ASDS) that is operated out of Port Canaveral, Florida.
+The droneship is a modified barge outfitted with a large landing platform, station-keeping thrusters and other equipment to allow SpaceX to land boosters at sea on high-velocity missions that cannot carry enough fuel to allow for a return-to-launch-site landing.

-Construction of OCISLY started in early 2015 and was built as a replacement for the original Just Read The Instructions droneship.
+Construction of OCISLY started in early 2015 and was built as a replacement for the original droneship, Just Read The Instructions.
 The droneship entered service in June 2015.

 OCISLY is built upon a barge – Marmac 304 – and was modified in a Louisiana shipyard.
-Modifications include expanded deck wings to increase the size of the landing platform, the installation of 4 thruster engines so the droneship can autonomously maintain its position at sea and also blast shielding to protect electrical and engine equipment on deck.
+Modifications include an expanded deck to increase the size of the landing platform, the installation of 4 thruster engines so the droneship can autonomously maintain its position at sea, and blast shielding to protect electrical and engine equipment on deck.

-Of Course I Still Love You is fitted with 4 x 300 horsepower azimuth diesel thruster engines that are fitted to each corner of the landing deck.
-When deployed, they allow the droneship to station-keep - maintaining a precise position whilst at sea.
-Elon Musk originally stated that the droneship is capable of maintaining position with 3 metres, even under storm conditions using GPS positioning data and the thruster engines.
-The droneship can reportedly do this autonomously, or under remote control by operators on a support ship.
+Of Course I Still Love You is equipped with 4 x 300 horsepower azimuth thruster engines that are fitted to each corner of the landing platform.
+When deployed, they allow the droneship to maintain a precise position whilst at sea.
+Elon Musk has stated that the droneship is capable of maintaining its target position to within 3 meters, even under storm conditions.
+The droneship can reportedly maintain its target position autonomously, or under remote control by operators on a support ship.

 The droneship is fitted with cameras, sensors and other measuring equipment to allow SpaceX to record and gather data on the landings.
 On a number of occasions, it has been shown that the cameras can be remotely adjusted and moved during landings to provide a better perspective.

-Of Course I Still Love You is fitted with 2 antennas allowing for the up-link of data to a satellite and for communication with the incoming booster.
+Of Course I Still Love You is fitted with two satellite antennas for the uplink of data and for communication with the incoming booster.
 A common problem experienced during SpaceX webcasts is the video connection to the droneship cutting out during the landing.
 This occurs because vibrations created by the landing booster violently shake the droneship, temporarily breaking the connection and up-link to the satellite.
 This video explains more.

-OCISLY is equipped with firefighting hoses and equipment to deluge the droneship in water in the event of explosion and fire from a failed landing.
+OCISLY is equipped with remotely-operated firefighting hoses that can quickly deluge the droneship in water in the event of an explosion or fire caused by a failed landing.

-Once the landing is complete, Octagrabber will be deployed to secure the booster to the deck.
-SpaceX technicians will dis-engage the thrusters and prepare the droneship and booster for the return journey.
-The tug will be reconnected to the droneship and they will tow OCISLY back to Port Canaveral where recovery crews will lift the booster from OCISLY and prepare to transport the booster across to Cape Canaveral for processing.
+Once the landing is complete, Octagrabber will be deployed to secure the booster and SpaceX technicians will dis-engage the thrusters and prepare the droneship for the return journey.
+The tugboat will then tow OCISLY back to Port Canaveral.